Public health means ensuring everyone has the chance to live healthily.

 What is your undergraduate degree major, minor and location?

 I received my undergraduate degree in Chemistry with minors in both German and Biology from WVU.

 I received a Bachelor of Art in Chemistry with Honors from WVU with minors in both Biology and German.
-I have always been active in the University; I was a Resident Assistant for the Honors Dorm for three years and I currently serve as President of the West Virginia Public Health Association Student Affiliate and Treasurer of the WVU Student Association of Public Health.
-In addition, I represent the School of Public Health as a Dean’s Ambassador.
-I work with the West Virginia Clinical & Translational Science Institute as a student consultant and currently supervise three labs for General Chemistry on the downtown campus.
+I have always been active in the University; I was a Resident Assistant for the Honors Dorm for three years and in 2017 I served as President of the West Virginia Public Health Association Student Affiliate and Treasurer of the WVU Student Association of Public Health.
+In addition, I represented the School of Public Health as a Dean’s Ambassador.
+I also worked with the West Virginia Clinical & Translational Science Institute as a student consultant and supervised three labs for General Chemistry on the downtown campus.
 My personal research interest in mainly neurology, having logged over 500 hours of undergraduate research in Huntington’s Disease protein aggregation.